-Implementation of the IAMFs described above would minimize the potential f outside their existing school districts.
+Implementation of the IAMFs described above would minimize the potential for construction of the Palmdale Station site to relocate residents outside their existing school districts.
 Although the Palmdale Station site would relocate a substantial number of residents, changes to school district funding would not be substantial.